Have you asked yourself the following question:

 Should I claim 0 or 1 or even 2 on my W4?

-Keep on reading to find out what you should claim.
+Keep on reading to find out the ideal total number of allowances you should claim.

 One of the first things you do when you start a new job is to fill out your W-4.